mn3m0nic/ffts/shell/bash-justrun/README.md

 }
 main "$@"
 ```
-And now you can run it as:
+You can run it as:

 ```
 cat list.txt | xargs ./justrun-with-lib